a-b-street/abstreet/docs/design/tutorial.md

 - this single thing will be different for tutorial mode, but easily pull in common collections of stuff like SimMode and ViewMode.
 - this single thing will understand primary/secondary, the state that's per map, and the state that's independent
 - what's left in UI? there's so much there right now...

+## Listening to sim

+Callbacks get so confusing.
+How about SimMode just exposes the most recent events, and other things can reach in and query.
+They're responsible for not double-counting.